 Why Do I Have a Rash on My Breast?

 If your breast looks red or swollen, there’s no need to panic.
-A tender area or rash on your breast often signals a common problem like an infection.
+A tender area or rash on your breast often signals a common problem such as an infection.
 In other cases, it's a symptom of a common, treatable skin condition.

 Rarely, a rash and soreness can be signs of inflammatory breast cancer, a form of the disease that can grow quickly, often in weeks or months.